top of page

 Amy Waldfogle, Awards

 Amy has been involved in Cincinnati-area theatre productions since 1992 performing, organizing, directing, designing or "whatever needs doing" for at least a half-dozen different community theatre groups.
 She earned a theatre arts teaching license through graduate studies at the University of Akron in 2004, and directed two local high school theatre programs for a total of 8 years, working with both the Cappies and the Educational Theatre Association ("Thespians"), including serving on the Ohio EdTA state board.
 She started serving ACT as a Responder in 2017 and has been a group representative and LRJC Committee member for the past several years before joining the Executive Board.
+Always a tireless advocate for education and promoting growth opportunities, she created the ACT Mentor Match program, a program that facilitates connections among our community members who are wanting to expand and/or impart their theater knowledge.
+She is currently serving as President at Village Players of Fort Thomas and is a proud recipient of the 2023 ACT President’s Award, given annually to an individual who has demonstrated outstanding commitment and dedication to the goals of the ACT.
 To support her theatre habit, she works as an Information Security Program Manager for a cybersecurity company.

 Linda Roll, Historian, Librarian, & Pre- Registration